Euclidean plane and its relatives; a minimalist introduction: The conformal disc model

-So far $(PQ)_h$ is just a subset of h-plane; below we will introduce h-distance an later we will show that $(PQ)_h$ is a line for the h-distance in the sense of the Definition~\ref{def:line}.
+It is important to clarify that at this point, that \textit{so far an h-line $(PQ)_h$ is just a subset of the h-plane}, but soon we will introduce h-distance and show that $(PQ)_h$ is a line for the h-distance in the sense of the Definition~\ref{def:line}.